gsdndeer/Carpal-Tunnel-Segmentation/README.md

 Magnetic resonance(MR) imaging are widely applied in clinical diagnosis.

+## Method
-Therefore, in this project, I used DeeplabV3+ to segment the wrist tissue (including the flexor tendon, median nerve, and carpal tunnel) from a pair of lateral multimodal (including T1-weighted and T2-weighted) MR images.
+In this project, I used DeeplabV3+ to segment the flexor tendon, median nerve, and carpal tunnel separately from a pair of lateral multimodal (including T1-weighted and T2-weighted) MR images.